 - To maximize community awareness, understanding and appreciation of the value and benefits of the urban forest.

-Section 16 of the North Sydney Development Control Plan (NSDCP) contains Council's detailed provisions on all aspects of development:
+North Sydney Development Control Plan (NSDCP) contains Council's detailed provisions on all aspects of development:

 Part B Section 16 - Trees Vegetation Management (225KB)